cbourke/CSE-FLC/handbook/readme.md

     <https://engineering.unl.edu/ecec/ecec-fall-teaching-templates/> (as
     well as a Canvas course template and other resources)

--   The department has an additional syllabus policy with required text to be included:
+-   The SoC has an additional syllabus policy with required text to be included:
     <https://cse.unl.edu/faculty/protected/SyllabusText.html> (faculty
     login required)

-## Department Academic Integrity Policy
+## SoC Academic Integrity Policy

 UNL has a broad Academic Integrity policy as part of the student code of conduct (<https://studentconduct.unl.edu/academic-integrity>).
-The department also maintains its own Integrity Policy available here:
+The SoC also maintains its own Integrity Policy available here:
 <https://computing.unl.edu/academic-integrity-policy/>.

 Though these policies are in place, as an instructor it is up to you to define what constitutes a violation of this policy.
 Your own course-specific policies should be well thought out and clearly stated in your syllabus.
-Violations of the integrity policy and actions taken against a student must be reported to the department's Academic Integrity & Grading Appeals Committee.
+Violations of the integrity policy and actions taken against a student must be reported to the SoC's Academic Integrity & Grading Appeals Committee.

 ## 15th Week Policy